Project Turnin Procedures

 You do not need to submit a detailed description of everything you did for the project.
 You do need to submit your binary and source code with the timestamp on or before the due date, and, eventually, an artifact.
 In your main directory:

 you will find three separate turnin sub-directories.
 [Note: "group-name" is not necessarily the group name you selected in the Grouper application.
 It is always the hyphenated combination of your user ID and your partner's.]

 Here is where you need to put copies of your files:

 In this directory, you will place:

-1. Your binary (a.k.a., executable).
-It is recommended that you put the release version of
+- Your binary (a.k.a., executable).
+You need to put the release version of your executable here.

 This is where you put all your source code.

 This is where you will put your artifact, which is due several days after the project.
 Consult the calendar and project page for due date.
 The specifics vary from project to project, so consult the individual project pages for details.